inspec/inspec/docs-chef-io/content/inspec/cli.md

 `--legacy-check`
 `--no-legacy-check`
-: For running checks on profiles that needs train connections, run `inspec check --legacy-check`.
-Default: do not check.
+: Run check in legacy mode, which examines the profile in a different way.
+Default: use newer parser-based method.

 ## detect